One year of running

 - Beerpig 2013

 - Portland Japanese Garden

 - South Carolina

 - Museum Light Study

 Hi, I’m Steve Block.
 I’m an Iowan, but have lived in Denver since 2007.

 I write, take pictures, run, and rike my bike when I can.
 Most of my writing is in a journal, though the best ideas find their way here.
 My photography is a long ongoing hobby, and I have photographs on 500px and Flickr along with a smaller photo portfolio at ev-15.
 I started running last November, where I have progessed to regular 10k distances.
 Running has cut into my cycling time, and eventually I want to find a better balance between the two.
 I brew beer pretty regularly too, and started developing my own recipes last fall.

 I’m reliving the past, in a way, over at retro focus.

-This site has a collection of essays, short notes, quotes, and photos, in no particular order.
-It trends towards longer articles, posted about once a week.
+This site is has a collection of essays, short notes, quotes, and photos, in no particular order.
+It trends towards longer articles, posted about twice a month.